ICHydro/Riverlabs/docs/en/operation/quick-start/arduino-setup.md

 **Editor Window** (top)<br>

-- This is where you write and edit your code.
+This is where you write and edit your code.
 Arduino uses a language very similar to C++.
 Each program (called a "sketch") consists of two main functions:

-    - `setup()`: runs once when the logger powers on
+- `setup()`: Runs once when the logger powers on
-    - `loop()`: runs repeatedly while the logger is powered
+- `loop()`: Runs repeatedly while the logger is powered

 **Information Window** (bottom)<br>

-- Displays compilation output, upload progress and any errors that occur during the process.
+This window displays compilation output, upload progress and any errors that occur during the process.

 **Important toolbar buttons**

 - ✓ **Verify**: Compiles your code to check for errors
 - → **Upload**: Compiles and uploads code to your logger
-- **Serial Monitor**: View real-time serial output from your logger
+- **Serial Monitor**: Shows real-time serial output from your logger

 ## What is Arduino?